srsefid/proof-pearl-fofu/index.md

-# Formalization of Network-Flow Algorithms
+# Formalizing Network Flow Algorithms

 We present a formalization of classical algorithms for computing the maximum flow in a network:
 The Edmonds-Karp algorithm and the push-relabel algorithm.